NaluKit/nalu/etc/wiki/08 Shell.md

   }
 }
 ```
+The shell of the example will divide the viewport in several slots with identifiers like:
+* header
+* footer
+* navigation
+* content.

+This identifiers can be now used as selectors inside the `@Controller`-annotation to define the slot the component of the controller gets visible.

 ## Async bind Method (since v1.3.0)
-Nalu will call the `bind` method before the shell is added to the viewport.
+Nalu will call the `bind`-method before the shell is added to the viewport.
 This is an internal method, that can be overwritten.
-That's a good place to do some preparing actions.
+This is a good place to do some preparing actions.
 The method is asynchron.
 This makes it possible to do a server call before Nalu will continue.
 To tell Nalu to continue, call `loader.continueLoading()`.
 In case you want to interrupt the loading, just do not call `loader.continueLoading()` and use the router to route to another place.

-Example of a bind mehtod inside the shell.
+Example of a bind method inside the shell.
 ```java
   @Override
   public void bind(ShellLoader loader)